 You have the right to make your own decisions.

 Your birth, your baby, your voice.
 Whether we're encouraging you to communicate with your doctor, midwife or pediatrician, filling you in on options you didn't even know you had, or helping you find your way as a new parent, we don't have any kind of agenda.
 We'll lift you up to make those choices.
 They belong to you.

 Good for the client, good for the doula, good for the community.

 We love being of service, and we are always thinking about what's best for families.
 That's why we don't charge extra for long births, and why we have a special fund to support low-income families.
 We also care about supporting great doulas who can stay in this work for a lot of years.
 (That's one of the reasons our doulas won't ever be the cheapest option around.)
 I personally put a lot of time into supporting and mentoring my doulas, because I want them to be the absolute best they can be in supporting you.
 It's also important to us to support our community, whether that means collaborating with other organizations that are doing great work, volunteering or bringing in speakers.
 We believe a small business can be successful and also ethical, fair and kind.

 Everyone is welcome here.

 If you are pregnant or a new parent, we'd love to support you.
-Our clients have included traditional families, parents of all religions or no religion, single moms, women who are placing their babies for adoption, teen moms and 40-somethings, two-mom families, and gender-neutral parents.
+Our clients have included traditional families, parents of all religions or no religion, single parents, people who are placing their babies for adoption, teen parents and 40-somethings, two-mom families, and nonbinary and trans parents.
 We'll do our best to meet your needs with respect and kindness.
 Tell us about yourself, and we'll connect you with the right doula and great resources.